MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/deploy/deploy-deploying-additional-service-manager-management-servers.md

 13. On the **Installation summary** page, click **Install**.

 14. On the **Setup completed successfully** page, we recommend that you leave **Open the Encryption Backup or Restore Wizard** selected, and then click **Close**.
 For more information about backing up the encryption key, see [Complete deployment by backing up the encryption key](deploy-completing-deployment-by-backing-up-the-encryption-key.md).

+## Next steps

+- Review [Deployment considerations with a disjointed namespace](deploy-deployment-considerations-with-a-disjointed-namespace.md) to perform additional steps when you deploy either an additional Service Manager management server or Self-Service Portal in an environment with a disjointed namespace.